 The installed base of these appliances is very high.

-For smartphones only the expected sales figures (IDC, Gartner and JPMorgan) worldwide have gone from 300 million in 2010 to more than 650 million in 2012 and is expected to grow above 1 billion in 2016.
+For smartphones only, the sales figures (IDC64 and Gartner65) worldwide have gone from 300 million in 2010 to more than 650 million in 2012 and grew above 1 billion in 2014.
 The estimated total installed base for smartphones only will exceed 2 billion.
-The situation is similar for tablets worldwide, with sales growing from 200 million in 2013 to an expected 350 million in 2016 (Gartner, 2012).
+The situation is similar for tablets worldwide, with sales growing from 200 million in 2013 to an expected 260 million in 2016 (Gartner, January 2015)66.
 Estimates of laptop sales vary between 200 and 180 million.

 For Europe (EU28), the sales of all mobile phones (smartphones and regular mobile phones) range from 227 million in 2009 to 213 million in 2013.

 Sales of personal navigation devices (PNDs) in Europe peaked at 17 million units in 2008 and fell to less than 10 million units by 2012.
 Digital camera figures remained around 30 million till 2012.
 It is expected that this figure will decrease in the subsequent years in favour of smartphones with advanced integrated cameras.

-Figures for other appliances are harder to find, but it is estimated that all together they represent annual sales of more than 50 million units in the EU41.
+Figures for other appliances are harder to find, but it is estimated that all together they represent annual sales of more than 50 million units in the EU67.